inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

      `inferno.healthit.gov`.
 If running on another server, see guidance on the "Overview" tab of the postman collection.
    - **access_token**: the access token extracted in the previous step.
+1. Confirm that registration is complete by clicking the link in the DTR tests to complete the registration tests.

+##### UDAP Alternative

+To demonstrate the use of UDAP authentication for the DTR EHR, perform the above startup steps with the following changes
+- In step 1 when starting the DTR Full EHR test suite session, choose UDAP B2B Client Credentials for the Client Security Type.
+- In step 4, start a UDAP Security test suite session instead.
+Select the "Demo: Run Against the UDAP Security Client Suite" preset, then choose the UDAP Client Credentials Flow group, click "RUN TESTS", and update the following inputs before clicking "SUBMIT":
+  - **FHIR Server Base URL**: change to the FHIR server indicated in the wait dialog in the DTR tests.
+- In step 5, the access token (same format as described above) can be found in test **2.3.01** OAuth token exchange request succeeds when supplied correct information.
+- In step 7, there will be two attestations to complete.

+All other steps below will be the same.

 #### Dinner Questionnaire (Standard)